GouravJoshi7424/My_Project/Task1_ Task2_Task4/gourav/Readme.md

 ## Updated Database
 ![image](https://github.com/GouravJoshi7424/Kaiburr-Task-New/assets/145137101/799834fc-63a0-4146-89a4-3295f9e1f967)

-## When Try to delete record which is not present in the memory
+## When try to delete record which is not present in the memory
 ![image](https://github.com/GouravJoshi7424/Kaiburr-Task-New/assets/145137101/8e281bca-ac77-4118-b4ca-42ddb690e9f9)

 ## Add New Record